dshugarts/cvdiq_v1.2/README.md

 	- [ ] points for improvement
 - [ ] Update metric algorithms to non-blood based and create separate blood-based form/report but    without the score
 - [ ] Fix date display on charts to remove time
+- [ ] Update value moved to detailed report?

 ## Echo
 - [ ] Refactor to starrhealth when angular material
 - [ ] Switch to angular material
+- [ ] Register user page should look different than login

 ## Foxtrot
 - [ ] Mobile view detailed revision